 This technique is crucial for a tender, layered biscuit!
 If you’re more of a visual learner (we are, too!) then see this technique in action over in our homemade biscuits with self-rising flour recipe.
 See the video at the 48-second mark!

-- Gently roll out the dough.
+- Gently roll out the dough in a lightly floured surface.

 In order to keep the butter from melting, handle the dough as little as possible.